 Men produce reproductive hormones as they age.
+Why not women?

 I consider myself a “paleo” physician, by which I mean one who bases her practice partly on principles derived from an understanding of human evolution and our healthiest possible relationship to the natural world.
 So friends and patients who know my paleo leanings are curious about the fact that I also recommend that women take hormone replacements during and after menopause.
 Of course, no cavewoman took replacement hormones, but to my mind that’s not really the point.
 Unlike so many medications people take today, smart cavewomen would likely have chosen to take hormone replacements if they had been available.
 Let me start with the basics to explain why.

 All of us are descendants of ancestors who led successful lives.
 By success I don’t mean that they were necessarily smart or had the biggest cave, but rather it means that they were sufficiently strong to reproduce and that their progeny were also successful at reproduction—and continued to be successful over countless generations leading to us.

 The primitive world offered many challenges to survival, but once early life challenges (infancy, contagious illness, injury, childbirth) were survived, our ancestors often lived to the age of 60–75 and raised surviving children.
 The ones who did not raise surviving children are no one’s ancestors.

 Then and now, menopause ends reproductive ability long before women die from old age.
 Why?
 Because it was and is valuable to the woman and the tribe that she lose her fertility well before she becomes frail from aging.
 To conceive too late in life is to put many lives in jeopardy: her own, her child’s, and even those of her family or tribe.
 It’s no easy task to nurture a child.
 So women evolved to lose their ability to conceive a child at an age when they can reasonably expect enough healthy years to raise their last one.